 Each customer will define this moment of success differently.
-Sometimes it’s financial, like exceeding their targeted monthly revenues thanks to your product.
-Sometimes it’s a smaller personal success, like realizing your product saves them time.
+Sometimes it is financial, like exceeding their targeted monthly revenue thanks to your product.
+Sometimes it is a smaller personal success, like realising that your product saves them time.

 Either way, the space between these milestones is the most common place for churn.
-After the initial excitement wears off, buyers have to learn how to use the product.
-Without the right team in place to guide the process, customers are likely to get frustrated and lose interest.
+After the initial excitement has worn off, buyers have to learn how to use the product.
+Without the right team to guide the process, customers are likely to become frustrated and lose interest.

-Customer success picks up where sales leaves off at this critical juncture.
-They become your customer's mentors.
+Customer success management picks up where sales leaves off at this critical juncture.
+They become your customers' mentors.
 CSM's main goal is to get them started as fast as possible and monitor their satisfaction as they grow.

 They focus on adding value and reducing churn

 Having a customer success manager overseeing the onboarding process helps with retention.
-But the relationship goes beyond onboarding.
+However, the relationship goes beyond onboarding.

-CSMs check in with their clients to make sure they’re consistently using the products.
-This intervention is surprisingly necessary; regular product usage often doesn't happen organically.
-An Invesp study found that half of all paying customers log into their SaaS products once a month or less.
-It can be hard to keep clients engaged if they aren’t seeing the value in your products.
+CSMs check in with their clients to make sure that they are consistently using the products.
+This intervention is surprisingly necessary, as regular product usage often does not happen organically.
+An Invesp study found that half of all paying customers log in to their SaaS products once a month or less.
+It can be hard to keep clients engaged if they are not seeing the value in your products.
 Customer success managers work to keep those benefits top of mind.

 Customer success managers are involved in multiple phases of the customer lifestyle, so they have a bird’s eye perspective.
-Service reps may know what customer problems are most common, but they only see the issue up close.
-CSMs see which problems affect multiple clients, and forecast what those trends mean for future churn.
+Service reps may know which customer problems are most common, but they only see the problem close up.
+CSMs see which problems affect multiple clients and forecast what these trends mean for future churn.

 Success managers also have a unique view of future product upgrades and changes.
-They can advocate for their customers by connecting the clients’ wishes to the business’ larger strategy.
+They can advocate for their customers by connecting the clients’ wishes to the business’s larger strategy.

-Say, for example, a CSM notices that many clients are asking for a similar product update.
+Say, for example, a CSM notices that a lot of clients are asking for a similar product update.
 They can justify the strategic importance of this update to product managers.
-That way, the improvement is made, and users are kept happy.
+That way, the improvement is made and users are kept happy.

-Their high-level view enables CSMs to see potential problems and turn them into saved dollars—for their clients and your business.
+Their high-level view enables CSMs to see potential problems and turn them into savings – both for their clients and your business.

 3 key responsibilities of a customer success manager

 A customer success manager is responsible for the health of your customer relationships.
-They offer product solutions to pain points, and find opportunities to expand your business.
+They offer product solutions for pain points and find opportunities to expand your business.

 Long-term customer relationship management

-The IDC predicts that by 2022, 53% of all software revenue will come from subscriptions.
-As more businesses switch, the buying model is shifting from one-time purchasing to repeat/monthly sales.
+The IDC predicts that by 2022, 53 per cent of all software revenue will come from subscriptions.
+As more businesses switch, the buying model is shifting from one-off purchasing to repeat/monthly sales.

-That means customer relationship goals have to shift, too.
+This means that customer relationship goals have to shift as well.
 The new goal is to keep customers continuously happy, not just happy enough to make a single purchase.
 This focus on relationship marketing differentiates customer success managers from other customer support professionals.

 Sales and service reps focus on customers’ short-term happiness; CSMs focus on adding value for years to come.
-Their commitment doesn’t end when a customer signs up—that’s when it begins.
+Their commitment does not end when a customer signs up – that is when it begins.

 Customer success managers own the relationship marketing process.
-They check in with customers regularly to develop an open line of communication, so concerns can be promptly heard and addressed.
+They check in with customers regularly to develop an open line of communication, so concerns can be heard and addressed promptly.

 Brand and product promotion

 CSMs generate excitement for new or developing products by keeping clients updated on their progress.
-As new products come available, they facilitate demos and training.
-If customers decide to add new products to their plans, success managers help implement them.
+As new products become available, they facilitate demos and training.
+If customers decide to add new products to their plans, success managers help to implement them.

-CSMs can to find upsell opportunities organically because they’ve taken the time to understand their client’s use-case and earn their trust.
+CSMs can find upselling opportunities organically because they have taken the time to understand their clients' use-case and earn their trust.
 That personal relationship makes all the difference in finding and positioning expansion opportunities.

-They're also able to provide the technical product support and training necessary to keep their customers happy.
-This is especially important during onboarding, when CSMs work closely with customers to make sure their adoption of the product goes smoothly.
+They are also able to provide the technical product support and training necessary to keep their customers happy.
+This is especially important during onboarding when CSMs work closely with customers to ensure that their product adoption goes smoothly.

 Proactive problem resolution

-Customer success managers look out for their customer’s business and work with them to find solutions to pain points.
-It’s their job to put out the flame before it’s a wildfire.
-They monitor their customers’ happiness closely so they’re able to offer solutions before issues occur.
+Customer success managers look after their customer’s business and work with them to find solutions to pain points.
+It is their job to put out the flame before it becomes a wildfire.
+They monitor their customers’ happiness closely, so they are able to offer solutions before issues occur.

 CSMs check in with their clients monthly, if not weekly, and ask directed questions to gauge their satisfaction.
-They can compare these conversations with customer’s behavioral data—like how often clients are logging in to your company’s software—to assess their overall happiness.
+They can compare these conversations with customer’s behavioural data – such as how often clients are logging in to your company’s software – to assess their overall happiness.

 Improve your customer relationships by hiring a customer success manager

-Today’s customers expect more than products that meet their needs.
-They expect personalized support from professionals who care about customer goals.
+Today’s customers expect more than products that meet their requirements.
+They expect personalised support from professionals who care about customers' goals.

 This expectation makes customer success managers invaluable.
-With this role, your company has someone who has a deep understanding of clients’ needs.
-The CSM internalizes and shares feedback, so the organization knows how to deliver a product or service that their audience wants.
+With this role, your company has someone who has a deep understanding of clients’ requirements.
+The CSM internalises and shares feedback, so the organisation knows how to deliver a product or service that their audience wants.